 ANNVILLE, Pa., Sept.
-15, 2017 /PRNewswire-USNewswire/ -- Maj.
-Gen. Tony Carrelli, Pennsylvania's adjutant general for the Department of Military and Veterans Affairs (DMVA), today at an event in Philadelphia hosted by the Veterans Multi-Service Center personally thanked Veterans' Trust Fund (VTF) grant recipients for their work in support of the commonwealth's nearly 900,000 veterans.
+12, 2017 /PRNewswire-USNewswire/ -- Maj.
+Gen. Tony Carrelli, Pennsylvania's adjutant general for the Department of Military and Veterans Affairs (DMVA), today at an event in Camp Hill hosted by Pennsylvania Wounded Warriors, personally thanked Veterans' Trust Fund (VTF) grant recipients for their work in support of the commonwealth's nearly 900,000 veterans.

 "We are proud to distribute these precious resources to organizations that do so much to serve our veterans," said Carrelli.
 "We want to personally acknowledge the organizations, their staff and volunteers who work tirelessly every day to provide assistance to Pennsylvania's veterans and their families.
 We want them all to know their efforts do not go unnoticed and that they are improving the lives of those who have selflessly served our country."

-Today's event was the third of four events being held in Camp Hill, Johnstown, Philadelphia and Pittsburgh to recognize 30 VTF grant recipients.
+Today's event, was the first of four events being held in Camp Hill, Johnstown, Philadelphia and Pittsburgh to recognize 30 VTF grant recipients.
 Grants issued through the VTF allow DMVA to expand its partnerships with charitable organizations, veterans' service organizations and county directors of veterans affairs, which ultimately benefits commonwealth veterans and their families.

-The five organizations recognized today for their special programs and services were:
+The nine organizations and veterans affairs offices recognized today for their special programs and services were: